link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/delivery-semantics.md

 pattern to manage long-running, distributed operations.

-However, this method does not provide **atomicity** across the system, there can be consistency drift between the streaming platform and the underlying data store.
+However, this method does not provide **atomicity** across the system, there can be consistency drift between the streaming platform and the external data store.
 We’ll explore this limitation in more detail in the [Distributed Transaction]({{< ref "distributed-transaction" >}}) topic.

 Ultimately, **exactly-once** delivery is difficult to guarantee when external systems are involved.